Magnetohydrodynamic generator: Economics

 However, no testing at those aggressive conditions or size has yet occurred, and there are no large MHD generators now under test.
 There is simply an inadequate reliability track record to provide confidence in a commercial coal-fuelled MHD design.

 U25B MHD testing in Russia using natural gas as fuel used a superconducting magnet, and had an output of 1.4 megawatts.
 A coal-fired MHD generator series of tests funded by the U.S. Department of Energy (DOE) in 1992 produced MHD power from a larger superconducting magnet at the Component Development and Integration Facility (CDIF) in Butte, Montana.
 None of these tests were conducted for long-enough durations to verify the commercial durability of the technology.
 Neither of the test facilities were in large-enough scale for a commercial unit.

 Superconducting magnets are used in the larger MHD generators to eliminate one of the large parasitic losses: the power needed to energize the electromagnet.
-Superconducting magnets, once charged, consume no power, and can develop intense magnetic fields 4 teslas and higher.
+Superconducting magnets, once charged, consume no power and can develop intense magnetic fields 4 teslas and higher.
 The only parasitic load for the magnets are to maintain refrigeration, and to make up the small losses for the non-supercritical connections.

 Because of the high temperatures, the non-conducting walls of the channel must be constructed from an exceedingly heat-resistant substance such as yttrium oxide or zirconium dioxide to retard oxidation.
 Similarly, the electrodes must be both conductive and heat-resistant at high temperatures.
-The AVCO coal-fueled MHD generator at the CDIF was tested with water-cooled copper electrodes capped with platinum, tungsten, stainless steel, and electrically-conducting ceramics.
+The AVCO coal-fueled MHD generator at the CDIF was tested with water-cooled copper electrodes capped with platinum, tungsten, stainless steel, and electrically conducting ceramics.

 Toxic byproducts

-MHD reduces overall production of hazardous fossil fuel wastes because it increases plant efficiency.
+MHD reduces the overall production of fossil fuel wastes because it increases plant efficiency.
 In MHD coal plants, the patented commercial "Econoseed" process developed by the U.S. (see below) recycles potassium ionization seed from the fly ash captured by the stack-gas scrubber.
 However, this equipment is an additional expense.
 If molten metal is the armature fluid of an MHD generator, care must be taken with the coolant of the electromagnetics and channel.
 The alkali metals commonly used as MHD fluids react violently with water.
 Also, the chemical byproducts of heated, electrified alkali metals and channel ceramics may be poisonous and environmentally persistent.